Elisabeth Domitien: Political life

+Prime Minister

 In 1972 Bokassa declared himself president for life and made Domitien vice president of the party.
 In 1973 she led the first national congress of Central African farmers.
 She was clever and industrious, appealed to the population and served as a unifying force which Bokassa needed.
 In 1974 he declared himself as marshal.
 He had a cabinet in which the ministers changed constantly and on 2 January 1975 he formed a new government.
 Here Bokassa introduced the post of prime minister and Elisabeth Domitien was appointed to the position.
 It was the International Women's Year and Bokassa wanted to draw positive notice to himself internationally by appointing a woman in a leading position.
 She was the first woman to serve as prime minister of an African nation.

 Domitien worked to strengthen the income and position of women.
 She was criticized by some people in CAR for the support she gave Bokassa.
 In her view the population should follow their leader.
 At the same time, she demanded that the president should respect the people and safeguard their interests.
 She was not afraid to voice her opinion, even to the president, and got many people out of jail after they were arrested without trial.
 Her relationship with Bokassa soured when he wanted to proclaim himself emperor.
 When Domitien opposed the plan, she was promptly fired and her cabinet was dismissed (7 April 1976).

+Later life

 With the overthrow of Bokassa in September 1979, Domitien was arrested and brought to trial on charges of covering up extortion committed by Bokassa during her tenure as prime minister.
 She served a brief prison term and was put on trial in 1980, after which she was prohibited from returning to politics.
 In 1981, the military gained control again and ruled for 12 years.
 In 1993, it was replaced by a civilian government and Ange-Félix Patassé was elected president.
 Domitien received compensation for the unjust treatment she had been exposed to.
 She remained a prominent figure, both as a former politician and as a businesswoman, and was buried with official honours when she died in 2005.

 Personal life

 Domitien married twice; her first husband was Jean Baka who was an accountant in a river company and commuted back and forth between Bangui and Brazzaville.
 They had a daughter, Beatrice in 1941, but were eventually divorced.
-Later, Domitien married Mr Ngouka-Langadiji who was mayor and ran a coffee plantation in the Mobaye region east of the capital.
+Later, Domitien married Ngouka-Langadiji who was mayor and ran a coffee plantation in the Mobaye region east of the capital.
 He had several wives and did not move when he married Elisabeth.
 She lived alone in Bangui, and her husband came to visit her.